akto-api-security/tests-library/remediation/INPUT_VALIDATION_BY_REPLACING_OBJECT_WITH_PRIMITIVE.md

 ```

 The code above replaces potential user-input in SQL query with placeholders (`?`), which are then substituted with actual data using the `execute` method.
 This method automatically escapes any special characters, thus preventing injection attacks.

-### Step 4: Regularly update and review your code for any security vulnerabilities:

-Regular updates and security reviews of your codebase can help catch and fix vulnerabilities as they develop.
-Consider implementing Static Code Analysis tools to fine-tune this process.

-Remember, Security must be a proactive, never-ending process and not an afterthought.